 The lion’ mane jellyfish lives for about a year.
 It is not uncommon to see a lion’s mane jellyfish washed ashore.
 That mainly occurs because when the jellyfish nears its life's end, it comes close to the shore, hiding in sheltered areas with other individuals.
 The tide often washes some of them ashore.

-Considered the most venomous marine animal, the Australian box jellyfish sting is no joke9.
+Considered both the most venomous jellyfish and marine animal, the Australian box jellyfish sting is no joke9.
 It can cause paralysis, cardiac arrest, and death within a few minutes.
 This jellyfish, also called the sea wasps, is one of the box jellyfish species with venoms strong enough to kill humans.

 Australian box jellyfish have box-shaped bodies that can be as wide as 1 foot, and their long tentacles can reach 10 feet.
 Their bell is transparent, and the tentacles have a light blue-grey hue.
 Australian box jellies, found in the waters of Southeast Asia and Australia, have eyes; they are one of the few that do.